jandrewrfarrell/RUFUS/README.md

 bash runRufus.sh -s child.bam -c Mother.bam Father.bam -k 25 -t 40 -r human_reference_v37_decoys.fa
 ```

-We recommend a kmer size of 25, 40 threads, and to not provide RUFUS with a static minimum cutoff value
+We recommend a kmer size of 25, 40 threads, and to not provide RUFUS with a static minimum cutoff value.